MetalMan1245/Pro-Audio-Control-for-Linux/README.md

 THIS IS VIBE CODED.
 I am not a real programmer and as such AI was used to create this, therefore I do not promise quality, repeatability, or robustness.

 That said I use this myself for changing my sample rate and buffer size on Fedora.
+If you think you can do better, feel free to message me here or on my discord metalman1245 or fork if you would rather create your own project.
+Though I personally hate fragmentation, so I would much rather you just get in contact with me and I will add you to this repo so you can push changes yourself.